How to sell on Teachers Pay Teachers in 2020 (and why this makes you a better teacher)

 - Questions about the Ultimate Deep Learning Teaching Challenge

 - 7 reasons why selling your lesson plans can help make you a better teacher

 - Should I get a BASIC SELLER ACCOUNT or a PREMIUM SELLER ACCOUNT?

-Selling your lesson plans online can help make you a better teacher
+A side hustle selling your lesson plans online can help make you a better teacher

 Our goal at Educircles is to make the world a better place.
 We do this by helping students and teachers achieve their goals, stand up for themselves and for other people.
 Oh, and we also create digital products and lesson plans for teachers.

 Right now, we use Teachers Pay Teachers (TpT) as our ecommerce storefront to sell our lesson plans about 21st Century Competencies.
 TpT is fantastic because it’s filled with teachers and you can buy lesson plans from, well, other teachers.

 TpT also provides an opportunity for teachers to create a TpT store and get a side hustle selling their lesson plans.
 Selling your lesson plans online is something that I think every teacher should do.

 Why is selling lesson plans online important for teachers, especially experienced teachers?

 The obvious answer that comes to mind is that teachers often have to spend their own money to buy resources for their classrooms.